sipeed/sipeed_wiki/docs/soft/maixpy/en/how_to_ask.md

 ---
 title: How to ask questions gracefully
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: how to ask questions gracefully
+desc: maixpy  how to ask questions gracefully
 ---